-- 1. Location (Station) - 2.
-Side (either Left, Right or Median) - Sidewalk Curb Ramp (based on Index 304 Sidewalk Curb Ramp alphaidentifications) - 4.
-Total Area (based on actual geometric designs and calculations)
+- 1. Location (Station)

+- 2. Side (either Left, Right or Median)

+- 3. Sidewalk Curb Ramp alpha-identification

 Refer to the Basis of Estimates and Standard Specifications for Road and Bridge Construction for additional information on payment, pay item use and compensation.